ynx0/library/code_architecture.md

 "explain implicit permissioning system (i.e. when you have access to a book, you automatically have access to commenting. deliberate choice, not required to be this way)"

 "explain policies"

+Currently, there are 3 policies, X Y and Z

+- open - asdfadsf
+- children - asdfasdf. proof of concept. say you want to automatically allow any children without specifying them all manually. this allows you to do it.
+- whitelist - asdfjasdfasdf

+It is implemented [here](), and used [here]() at runtime to check

+These are totally arbitrary and you can create any type of policy you want.
+One could imagine creating a policy as based on a 50% chance of getting in, or based on the literal alignment of the stars.

+In general, the curren principle is:
+- oiwner cna do all
+- readers can comment only
+-

 ## Agent State